gbdev/pandocs/src/Sound_Controller.md

 ### FF26 - NR52 - Sound on/off

 If your GB programs don't use sound then write 00h to this register to save 16% or more on GB power consumption.
-Disabeling the sound controller by clearing Bit 7 destroys the contents of all sound registers.
+Disabling the sound controller by clearing Bit 7 destroys the contents of all sound registers.
 Also, it is not possible to access any sound registers (execpt FF26) while the sound controller is disabled.